 Lewis was an even more dominant long jumper.
 He won four consecutive Olympic gold medals in 1984, ’88, ’92 and ’96.
-Only two other men in Olympic history have won four consecutive gold medals in one event, Americans Al Oerter in the discus and most recently, swimmer Michael Phelps, who won his fourth gold medal in the 200 individual medley at this year’s games in Rio.
+Only two other men in Olympic history have won four consecutive gold medals in one event, Americans Al Oerter in the discus and most recently, swimmer Michael Phelps, who won his fourth gold medal in the 200 individual medley at the 2016 games in Rio.

 I want to be remembered as a person who felt there was no limitation to what the human body and mind can do and be the inspiration to lead people to do things they never hoped to do.Carl Lewis Olympic Gold Medalist

 Lewis came from a family of athletes.
 His mother, Evelyn, was a hurdler on the U.S. team at the 1951 Pan-American Games and his sister, Carol, joined him on the 1984 Olympic team as a long jumper.
 Lewis grew up in New Jersey where his parents started the Willingboro Track club and his father, William McKinley Lewis Jr., acted as his first coach.
 As a student-athlete, Lewis was a member of his Willingboro High School team and would go on to compete for the University of Houston, winning an NCAA title in the long jump in 1980.
 He later joined the elite Santa Monica Track Club and competed in a number of international competitions, culminating in 1991 with a then world record-setting victory in the 100-meter dash at age 30.